mo-justlearnai/Get-Started-with-ReactJS-2023/README.md

 ## **3. Building React App**

-We will use NPX that is bundled with NPM to execute packages for us.. it installs react, react-dom and react scripts for us.
+We will use NPX that is bundled with NPM to execute packages for us... it installs react, react-dom and react scripts for us.
 Any further packages we want to install will be managed by NPM i.e you and I.

 Run the below command and wait some time for NPX to finish executing it shouldn't take longer than 2 - 3 minutes.